Nico2P/modified-checkout/README.md

 This is easiest solution for them.
 Just download and install this module and done.

+Add :
+- Convert select to div with button like delivery address

 # Supporting version: 2.3.x and 2.4.x